Codebaba007/ctf-journey/Day-01.md

 ## Key Takeaways

 - Offensive security involves thinking like an attacker to identify weaknesses.
-- Defensive security focuses on protecting and responding to attacks.
+- Defensive security focuses on protecting systems and responding to attacks.
 - Reconnaissance is an important part of security investigation.
 - Web applications may contain functionality that is not immediately visible.
-- Computers consist of hardware and software components working together.
-- Different types of computers serve different purposes.
-- Client-server architecture is fundamental to internet services.
-- Virtualisation allows isolated computing environments to run on shared hardware.
-- Cloud computing provides computing resources through remote infrastructure.
+- Ethical hacking requires authorization.
+- Cybersecurity contains many different roles and areas of specialization.
-- Understanding how systems work is an important foundation for understanding how they can be attacked and defended.
+- Understanding how attackers think is useful for building better defenses.
+- Practical investigation is more valuable than simply memorizing terminology.

 ## Learning Approach